 I just wanted to quickly talk about this phrase as it really confused me at first.
-The phrase ‘chai mai’ (ใช่ไหม) is actually a question word that is use in Thai which means ‘isn’t it?’.
-At first glance, it does look like you are just saying ‘yes no’.
+The phrase ‘chai mai’ (ใช่ไหม) is actually a question word that is used in Thai which means ‘isn’t it?’.
+At first glance, it does look like you are just saying ‘yes-no’.
 Confusingly, I think that would also make at least some sense in being translated to mean ‘isn’t it?’ too.

 The second part of the phrase is ‘mai’, but it is slightly different from the word for no. This is actually the question word ‘mai’ (ไหม) which is used when asking yes or no questions.
 The difference between the word for no in Thai, ‘mai’ (ไม่) and the question word ‘mai’ (ไหม), other than the way it is written in the Thai script, is the tone.
 They use a falling and a rising tone respectively.

-Saying either yes in Thai or no in Thai may not be as straight forward as you would think, but it is still simple nonetheless.
-For most cases, you can just repeat the verb to show agreement or confirm, or do the same and add the negative word to disagree.
-Otherwise, you have the dedicated words that mean yes and no which are short and easy to remember.
-I hope this little guide was helpful for you.
+Saying either yes in Thai or no in Thai may not be as straightforward as you would think, but it is still simple nonetheless.
+In most cases, you can just repeat the verb to show agreement or confirm, or do the same and add the negative word to disagree.
+Otherwise, you have dedicated words that mean yes and no which are short and easy to remember.
+I hope this little guide was helpful to you.

 To continue your learning of Thai, try out the Ling Thai app.
 It is a more engaging way to learn languages with games, tests, and chatbots to help you practice.